Generative Camera Dolly:

 2. Jumpy (bottom row): Direct camera displacement, which synthesizes the entire video from the desired viewpoint.

 We observe that the gradual model generates results that are more consistent with the input video.
 In contrast, the jumpy model often introduces more hallucination, especially for moving objects, where both their dynamics and appearance tend to diverge from the original scene.
 Numerical experiments confirm that the gradual model performs better overall than the direct model, including for large camera movements, when comparing the last frame only for fairness.
+We hypothesize this is most likely due to the difference in distribution shift away from SVD's pretrained representation, which tends to generate videos that are largely aligned with the input image.

 Datasets